josephclaytonhansen/turnroot/docs/editor/quickstart.rst

 A: Editor Selection
 --------------------
 Click this button to change which editor you're currently using.
 You can also press **Esc** to open editor selection.
 Right now, if you try to click on this, it won't let you.
-You can't change editors until your game has a name and a folder; we'll get to that in a second.
+You can't change editors until your game has a name and a folder; we'll get to that in a second, or jump to :ref:`start` to learn more.

 B: Options
 -----------